Webcampak/Documentation/webcampak3.x/src/docs/Use/en_View_Pictures.md

 ## Overview

-This Pictures windows allows users to navigate through sources and their archives.
+The Pictures windows allows users to navigate through sources and their archives.

 ![Pictures](images/desktop.pictures.en.png)